wiseman-timelord/LlmCppPsAgent/README.md

 The program "LlmCppPsRobot" is a PowerShell-based application designed to serve as a, multi-window & pipelines, based interface for GGUF based models on modern versions of Windows.

 ### INTERFACE:
-* Window_1, note llm is smaller than free VRam, so it choses GPU.
+* Window_1, note llm is smaller than free VRam, so it choses GPU...
 ```
 ========================================================================================
                             Engine started - 2023/09/20 19:46